fontforge/fontforge.github.io/src/index.md

 Mailing Lists
 -------------

-There are currently three mailing lists established for FontForge.
+There are currently two mailing lists established for FontForge.
 You can only post to a list when you are subscribed.

 -   **fontforge-devel** &mdash;